SlimIO/Scheduler/README.md

 ## Usage example

-Scheduler are often use with SlimIO Addon(s) and are not designed to be used out of the Slim.IO product.
+Scheduler are often use with SlimIO Addon(s) and are not designed to be used out of the SlimIO agent.

 ```js
 const Addon = require("@slimio/addon");